 5. Selection/Festival Director

-Selection will be made by the festival director and a selection committee made up of Festival and Northwest Film Forum staff.
-Input will also be sought from children and educators.
+Selection will be made by the festival director and the CFFS programming team.
+Input might also be sought from children and educators.

 6. Criteria for Selection